 The stigma so often associated with retouching is that the resulting images “don’t look real” or “feel off.”
 There’s a reason that the devil is in the details, and that's because a project relies on the success of its smallest components.
 It's my responsibility to watch over the details with the utmost care and even paint them in when required so that everything is in accordance with the nature of reality.
 Matching light direction and shadow falloff, creating detailed masks, fixing perspective are some of my concerns when building the realism that you expect.

 Photography and retouching's past was much simpler before the days of computer graphic imaging.
 In the constantly evolving environment of CGI images it's important to stay well versed to the changes within the field.
 Now automobiles, product packaging, characters, and even the natural world are generated by render farms with blazing speed and ease.
 Yet the complexity of working with numerous passes have not simplified and still require the technical know how to navigate their fickle nature.
-Especially if realism is the end goal as the colors, textures and effects often need tweaking.
+Especially if realism is the end goal as the colors, textures and effects always need tweaking.

 As a retoucher, it is imperative to have a strong understanding of all components that make up the human body.
-While skin and hair are often the first to be noticed, it is also important to understand the skeletal structure and how it interacts with the ligaments and muscles.
+While skin and hair are often the first to be noticed, it is also important to understand the skeletal structure and how it interacts with ligaments and muscles.
 Without this an image can quickly fall flat and become unrealistic.
-I have been trained under some of the leading master printers in the photo industry which is why photographers and agencies alike trust my decision making when it comes to representing a realistic portrayal of human beauty.
+I have been trained under some of the leading master printers in the photo industry which is why photographers and agencies alike trust my decision making in representing an authentic portrayal of human beauty.